 - The encryption itself appears to be a fusion of PKI (public key cryptography) with symmetric EVP encryption components; it resembles EVP asymmetric envelope encryption, where the messages themselves are encrypted with a symmetric session key.
 Confide claims to use the OpenPGP standard (RFC 4880), which uses this paradigm, but it’s unclear how close to the RFC they stayed (a full review would be needed).
 It’s easy to read the overview of the RFC and develop something that smells like OpenPGP, or if they read the entire spec to implement the full standard.
 Some of the handling of this encryption appears to be home brew, however the encryption and decryption routines and random number/key generation is all tied to a “parts build” of OpenSSL, pieces of which have been statically compiled into the framework.
 The version I examined uses OpenSSL 1.0.2j from Sep 26, 2016, and so any vulnerabilities in the code patched after that are likely not in the product.
 It’s also important to note that OpenSSL is not FIPS 140-2 validated.

 - While OpenSSL is used, and perhaps loose (?) compliance with either an EVP or OpenPGP standard, the implementation that pieces the final encryption product together does some interesting things with key management and public key regeneration, and has other code that looks home brew; it’s possible they come from a standard I am not intimate with, but they look more to be home grown ideas baked into the app to wrap the more standard components.
-Home grown encryption is nearly, but not quite, almost entirely nothing like tea.
-They might be fine, they might not – a much more in-depth review would be required.
+Home grown encryption is nearly, but not quite, almost entirely nothing like encryption.
+It might be fine, it might not – it’s usually not, and a much more in-depth review would be required.
 It is incredibly difficult to code the OpenPGP standard (or any other encryption standard) correctly, without having some weaknesses in your implementation.
 In this case, it’s glaringly obvious that there’s no fingerprint verification or other protections against server MiTM, and that the entire implementation appears to have been written by a guy named Jeff.
 This, combined with red flags like “battle tested, military grade encryption”, lead me more to the feeling that this wasn’t built by a team of expert cryptographers, but a couple of in-house devs, all named Jeff.

 - The encryption appears to operate like most other e2e apps, where public and private keys are generated.
 In the case of Confide, an ephemeral key seems to be in play to encrypt messages themselves (with a symmetric cipher).
 What seems different about this encryption is that it appears to regenerate the public key under certain circumstances.
 It’s unclear why, but unlike Signal and WhatsApp, which consider it something to alert you about if your public key changes, Confide appears to consider this part of its function.
 Key exchange is always the most difficult part of good encryption routines.
 Depending on whether or not Confide is able to detect this and warn the user, it’s possible (although not confirmed) that the application could be susceptible to the same types of man-in-the-middle attacks that we’ve seen theorized in WhatsApp (if you leave the alerts off) and iMessage.
 This can easily be tested by setting up two devices to converse, and then replacing one device and re-provisioning it.
 I did not find time to do this, and lets be honest, you could do this yourself – you don’t need to pull me off the beach to do it.